wayfareio/wayfare.io/internships.markdown

 * How to create highly valuable content
 * How to create an editorial calendar

-**What You Will Do:**
+**What you will do:**

 * Build and refine the Wayfare social media strategy
-* Update Facebook, Twitter, and Instagram account on a regular basis & in a timely manner
+* Update Facebook, Twitter and Instagram account on a regular basis & in a timely manner
 * Respond to posts or comments to bring value to user's interactions with Wayfare
 * Schedule and execute posts in online marketing software
 * Perform research to find articles, stories, resources, or other content that is relevant to our clearly defined follower base